Updated on 23rd August, 2023 by Martin Astley

 Carbon monoxide is known as the ‘silent killer.”
-This is because people are frequently unaware that they are affected by CO until it is too late and until they have become very sick.
+This is because people are frequently unaware that they are affected by CO until it is too late or until they have become very sick.
 Gas appliances do not make any alarming noises when they are releasing CO, and there is no characteristic odour to the gas—victims simply breathe it in and fall ill, with dozens of unnecessary deaths occurring every year as a result.

 Are you looking for an affordable boiler insurance?